-So what does this mean for your blog?
+What does this mean for your content marketing and blog?

 Specifically, a content hook is the idea or story that lures readers into your content.
 To maximize the impact, integrate it into your headline, subtitle and keyword phrase focus.